LuizEstraviz/TLStools/README.md

 * `-r (--radius)`

-this parameter specifies the maximum radius tolerated as a tree dimension.
+this parameter specifies the maximum radius tolerated as a tree's dimension.

 * `-d (--density)`